Munich Community Music Center (English)

 Monika Unterreiner, M.A.

 Contact: Prof. Dr. Alexandra Kertz-Welzel

-Based in the institute of music education at Ludwig-Maximilians-Universitaet in Munich, the Munich Community Music Center (MCMC) acts as a conduit for research, education and practice in community music.
+Based in the music education department at Ludwig-Maximilians-Universität in Munich, the Munich Community Music Center (MCMC) acts as a conduit for research, education and practice in community music.
 Located within the department of the arts and as part of the Munich Arts Research Centre (MARC), the MCMC is committed to establishing community music as a field of research and practice in Germany.
 In order to achieve this goal, the MCMC operates within five distinct strands: